-It goes on to specify that those that fail to do so can be fined (up to \$1,000) and imprisoned (up to 2 years).
+It goes on to specify that those that fail to do so can be fined (up to \$1,000) and imprisoned (up to two years).
 When a maritime law says, "shall", it means must.

-For those that are expert wordsmiths, the term "at sea" doesn't evoke the Forge River or Seatuck Cove - or does it?
+For those who are expert wordsmiths, the term "at sea" doesn't evoke the rivers or coves where so much boating goes on - or does it?
 Centuries of practice would argue that they are part of the seas and, in fact, the USCG Rules of Navigation (the COLREGs) embody, in Rule 1, the connectedness of our waters: